telerik/document-processing-docs/knowledge-base/convert-csv-to-xlsx.md

 ## Description

-Th below example shows how you can easily convert a CSV file to XLSX format.
+The below example shows how you can easily convert a CSV file to XLSX format.

 ## Solution